Kili69/Tier0-User-Management/README.md

 Run the scripts as a schedule task on every DC in the context of the system every 10 - 30 minutes.

+## CreatekerberosAuthenticatinPolicy
+This script create Kerberos Authentication policies for Tier 0 or Tier 1 isolation. the script supports the following parameters:

+-PolicyName  is the name of the Kerberos Authentication Policy (Default value is "Tier 0 Restrictions"

+-Tier0ComputerGroup is the name of the AD group who contains any Tier 0 member server (Default value is "Tier 0 Computers")

+-TGTLifeTime is the user TGT life time (Default vlue is 240 minutes)

+-Tier1KerberosAuthenticationPolicy use this switch if you creating a Kerberos Authentication Policy for Tier 1 users

 ## Tier0ComputerManagement.ps1

 This script add all computers in the Tier 0 computer OU to a single group.
 This group can be used in the Claim of the Kerberos Authentication Policy